alang100/DSTS_Assignment_2_Predicting_Flight_Delays/README.md

 - Future work could explore alternative ensemble models or deep learning approaches for better handling class imbalances.

 ### Impact
 This project demonstrated the potential of machine learning in identifying flight delays due to weather conditions.
 While further improvements are necessary for real-world deployment, the insights gained establish a foundation for developing robust predictive tools for the airline industry.

-This project was also an excellent introduction in using AWS Sagemaker.
+This project also provided me with excellent experience in utilizing AWS Sagemaker.